ShipBit/slickgpt/README.md

 SlickGPT uses [Svelte](https://svelte.dev/), [SvelteKit](https://kit.svelte.dev/) and [Skeleton UI](https://www.skeleton.dev/) as frontend foundation.

-The secret sauce of SlickGPT is that almost everything is stored in the `localStorage` of the browser.
+The secret sauce of SlickGPT is that almost everything is stored in the `IndexedDb` of the browser.
 One case where it leaves this boundary is, of course, when a user communicates with the [OpenAI API](https://platform.openai.com/).
 While questions are simple POST requests, responses are sent back to the client using the native [EventSource API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) and rendered as a "live stream" just like the ChatGPT client does.

 The other case is when users share their chats with others using the "userless share" feature.
-Then SlickGPT dumps the appropriate `localStorage` object in a simple [Firebase Realtime Database](https://firebase.google.com/docs/database) and tags it with a random `updateToken`.
-A serverless (Edge) function sends this token back to the client where it is stored in the `localStorage` next to the original chat.
+Then SlickGPT dumps the appropriate `IndexedDb` object in a simple [Firebase Realtime Database](https://firebase.google.com/docs/database) and tags it with a random `updateToken`.
+A serverless (Edge) function sends this token back to the client where it is stored in the `IndexedDb` next to the original chat.
 The token can be used later to update or unshare chats.

 SlickGPT uses Svelte endpoints as "proxy" between the client and the external APIs.
 This way, the client does not need to know any Firebase secrets at all and you have a great starting point to implement more complex "backend" logic if needed.